 ) suited up in chain mail).

 ) suspended by his wrists in the dungeon below manages to pathetically cheer the upbeat celebrations upstairs.
 We are then returned to the outside of Camelot, at the same distance from the castle.
-Arthur seems to have had the same perception we have just had, since he elects to avoid Camelot, calling it a "silly place".
+Arthur seems to have had the same perception we have just had, since he elects to avoid Camelot, calling it a "silly place."

-While riding to some unknown destination, a low-budget animation of the Almighty appears in the sky.
+As Arthur and company ride to some unknown destination, a low-budget animation of the Almighty appears in the sky.
 He is not willing to suffer fools gladly, and when done chastising Arthur for his obsequiousness, charges Arthur with seeking the Holy Grail.
 Thus, the Quest for the Holy Grail begins, as manifested by another animation sequence with images reminiscent of medieval art.

 Our heroes encounter a castle with a French taunter (John Cleese